 Established in 1885 as the English Law School, Chuo University was founded by young attorneys who shared the philosophy of "Fostering the Ability to Apply Knowledge to Practice."
 Over the years Chuo has grown steadily from a specialized School of Law, which continues to produce many of Japan's judges, prosecutors, and lawyers, to a comprehensive university with multiple faculties, graduate schools, professional graduate schools, research institutes, affiliated high schools, and affiliated junior high schools.
 Dedicated to meeting the demands of today's global society, we aspire to nurture young people through practical education, as reflected in our university motto, "Knowledge into Action."

-Chuo University has partnership agreements with over 160 colleges, universities and education organizations in over 30 countries worldwide and is actively exchanging students with over 100 institutions in 25 countries.
+Chuo University has partnership agreements with over 190 colleges, universities and education organizations in over 35 countries and regions worldwide and has active student exchange programs with over 140 institutions in 34 countries and regions.
 Chuo has also won funding from Japan's Ministry of Education for the Promotion of Global Human Resource Development Project, 2012-2016.
 Under this framework, Chuo is increasing partnerships with institutions worldwide, as well as developing overseas offices and new exchange opportunities for Japanese and foreign students in Japan and overseas.

 Chuo University has maintained an enviable success rate in difficult national exams over the years.
 In particular, the University boasts consistent competence in the field of law, a tradition that began in 1885.
 Other areas of focus for continued and improved academic excellence include: